 Recommendations and Treatment

 A short consultation involving an oral and radiographic exam should be done to evaluate the position of the wisdom teeth and potential issues.
-Your surgeon will explain the procedure and the recovery from wisdom teeth extraction as well as answer any questions you may have.
+Dr. Albert will explain the procedure and the recovery from wisdom teeth extraction as well as answer any questions you may have.
 Removal of wisdom teeth is an outpatient procedure routinely done in our office under general anesthesia.
 To perform surgery, your updated health history is required.
-Patients must not eat or drink for at least six hours prior to the procedure and need an adult escort for transportation to and from the surgery site.
+You must not eat or drink for at least six hours prior to the procedure and need an adult escort for transportation to and from the surgery site.